linuxtek-canada/aws-bootcamp-cruddur-2023/journal/week1.md

 **Note:**  There is a problem with the multi-stage build to correct.
 It works properly with a ```docker compose up``` but when built and launched in EC2, it cannot find critical files.
 Will investigate further.

-### Implemented Health Checks in Frontend and Backend Dockerfiles
+### Implemented Health Checks in Frontend and Backend

 * Read through [Docker Documentation](https://docs.docker.com/compose/compose-file/compose-file-v3/) on Docker Compose v3 healthchecks.
 * Added a healthcheck block into both the normal and production docker-compose files to test the frontend (3000) and backend (4567) ports.